 This, therefore, implies that God’s peace as granted by His Word has to be entreated, desired, cherished and highly esteemed to abide in the field of a believer’s calling as alluded to by the leveled ground prepared for the scroll to rest upon.

 In addition, while God’s Word is the resuscitator of vision as depicted by the light from the scroll restoring life to the tablets, God’s gift of peace remains unopened in a heart that despises His Word and chooses to harbor guilt and condemnation as depicted by the sackcloth suppressing the light of The Word.

-In his Kingdom Lexicon, Nya' explicates that guilt and condemnation are a marauding cancer that eats away the soul of a Man.
 He goes on to explain how the vocabulary of guilt and condemnation, expressed in pride and self-righteousness reign supreme in the life of a person who is too proud to acknowledge and confess that Jesus is his Lord and Savior as depicted in “Tablet of Prosperity” by the sackcloth choking the letters underneath it.

 The tragedy of existence void of the Word

 Apart from God’s eternal covenant of peace that guarantees a solid foundation upon which a believer’s assignment is established and by which reaching his glorious destiny is certain, another element discoursed in “Tablet of Prosperity” is the preeminence of confessing the Word of God.

 The word ‘confession’ essentially means “to assent or to acknowledge and to agree with.”
 It also connotes acknowledging one’s faith in something or someone and saying the same thing as something or someone has said.

 In the New Testament, the word is translated as both confession and profession.
 Accordingly, when a Man is confessing or professing something, he is actually proclaiming, announcing, declaring and preaching it to be true.
 He is assenting to its truth.